Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 Flautas are a great dinner menu item.
-Serve them with fresh cooked pinto or black beans cooked whole (rancho beans) and homemade Spanish rice!
+Serve them with freshly cooked pinto or black beans cooked whole (rancho beans) and homemade Spanish rice!
 You'll have a hit for a meal.

 They also make a fantastic appetizer.
-Make smaller ones or cut into halves or thirds and stack up.
+Make smaller ones or cut them into halves or thirds and stack them up.
 Watch them disappear!

 Shredded meats of any kind or beans are equally good in this dish just as substituting thin corn tortillas worked great.

 In short, let your imagination be your guide, and enjoy!